A deterministic Kaczmarz algorithm for solving linear systems: Preliminaries

-The next lemma will be used to estimate an upper bound of the convergence rate in terms of the condition number of $A$.
-The triangular truncation operator $T$ is defined as an $n\times n$ matrix such that $T_{ij}=1$ if $i\geq j$ and 0 otherwise.
+The next lemma will be used to estimate an upper bound of $\eta(A)$ in terms of the condition number of $A$.
+The triangular truncation operator $T$ is defined as an $m\times m$ matrix such that $T_{ij}=1$ if $i\geq j$ and 0 otherwise.
 Denote